 High Security Padlock Option

 Let's face it, a padlock is not something that you buy everyday.
 In my opinion you should buy the best that you can afford.
 For me it is this one and it looks great and works like a treat.
-Buyers at Amazon agree and have rated this accordingly.
+Online buyers agree and have rated this accordingly.
 To date any buyer who has left a review, has left only a 5 star review.

 It is a 51 mm lock with an octagonal shackle which offers the most resistance to items such as bolt cutters.
 If a thief tries getting through this beauty they will really have to work hard.
 It also has a dual ball bearing locking mechanism which is highly resistant to pulling or prying.